callionica/htmf/README.md

 In the inner page, the shared parts are hidden by default.
 The micro-framework uses CSS to set elements outside of the `#htmf` element to `display: none`.

+Your code and CSS can detect if you are in the outer or inner document by looking for the `framed` attribute on the document's `body`: `framed="false"` for the outer document and `framed="true"` for the inner document.

 ## The Code
 Add the `script` to the bottom of the `body` element to turn a normal web page into a self-framing page.